2018-2019 TORONTO WEDDING PHOTOGRAPHY PRICES

 7. Do You Offer any Sales, Discounts or Incentives?

 One of the most common questions we are asked is if we can provide a discount.
 The answer is simple.
 As we are obsessed with cutting costs, our collections already include a discount and you will receive it even if you don't ask for it.
 It is the strategy implemented by Walmart and it served them very well.
 A 1% drop in fees results in a 10% profit margin decrease considering all the other costs unchanged.
-We do not aim to be the cheapest studio in the area but rather provide the best value to you.
+We do not aim to be the cheapest studio in the Greater Toronto Area but rather provide the best value to our clients.
 As such, any further discount would damage the quality of your images and we are not prepared to take that risk.
 However, we acknowledge the fact that every bride has a budget and we offer you a referral program that allows you to receive a discounted rate should you refer a bride who hires us.
 Based on our calculations, our cost of acquisition per couple is about 10%.
 If you refer us a bride and she books or services, we will immediately reimburse the 10%.
 In the past, we had brides referred us up to four friends, which resulted in a 40% discount.

 8. Why Do You Publish Your Photography Price List?